 In this file photo, Interior Secretary Debra Haaland testifies during her confirmation hearing before the Senate Committee on Energy and Natural Resource at the U.S. Capitol on February 24, 2021, in Washington, D.C.
-(Courtesy of Leigh Vogel-Pool/Getty Images)
+(Leigh Vogel/Getty Images)

 In her first congressional hearing as the leader of the Interior Department, Secretary Deb Haaland fielded questions from members of a U.S. House spending panel Tuesday on the major conservation and energy initiatives that President Joe Biden has outlined.

 She was noncommittal about some contentious and high-profile items of deep interest to Western states, like the pause on new oil and gas leases and the permanent location of the Bureau of Land Management headquarters.
 But Haaland did urge the subcommittee to send her department robust spending for next fiscal year and longer-term jobs programs.